Investing Investing Basics

 Warren Buffett has become perhaps the world’s best-known investor.
-Over decades as the head of Berkshire Hathaway, his stock-picking skill has earned him the nickname the “Oracle of Omaha.”
+Over decades, as the head of Berkshire Hathaway, his stock-picking skill has earned him the nickname the “Oracle of Omaha.”

 But Buffett isn’t always right, a fact he readily acknowledges.
-He is refreshingly honest about his losses in a market where hedge funds managers and stock analysts only seem to yammer on about their successes.
+He is refreshingly honest about his losses in a market where hedge fund managers and stock analysts only seem to yammer on about their successes.

 March 2020